Like what you are reading? Share it...

 Family First

-David Sarner, owner of Childproofers Inc, didn’t grow up dreaming to be a childproofer, but he is now in his fourteenth year of doing so successfully.
+David Sarner didn’t grow up dreaming to be a childproofer.
 He had owned other businesses, but was working in sales, traveling too much in 2001 when his then 3 year old daughter said, “Daddy I miss you.”
 Within the week he had resigned his sales position, both he and his wife wondering what he would do.
 That weekend he saw an ad in the New York Times – Childproofing Business For Sale – and it all clicked together.
-His children now aged 12 and 16 no longer need babyproofing, but when asked his favorite thing about being a childproofer, he enthusiastically answered, “hanging out with kids all day, they are just so much fun!”
+When asked by his own kids what his favorite thing about being a childproofer was, he enthusiastically answered, “hanging out with kids all day, they are just so much fun!”

 David Sarner, second from the left, at IAFCS Annual Conference